Gauge theory for string algebroids: Moduli metric and infinitesimal Donaldson-Uhlenbeck-Yau

 Let $X$ be a compact complex manifold of dimension $n$.
 We fix a smooth volume form $\mu$ compatible with the orientation.
 The moduli space of solutions of the \emph{Calabi system with level $\ell$} on $(X,\mu)$ is defined as the set of classes of `gauge equivalent' solutions of \eqref{eq:Calabil}.
 More precisely, it is given by the symplectic quotient

 where $\mu_\ell$ is the moment map in Proposition \ref{prop:mmapCalabil}.
 In this section we study some basic features of the geometry of $\cM_\ell$ and point out some directions for future research.
 We will proceed formally, ignoring subtleties coming from the theory of infinite dimensional manifolds and Lie groups.
-In the sequel, the bi-invariant pairing $\la\, ,\ra$ in the Lie algebra of the maximal compact subgroup $K \subset G$ is assumed to be non-degenerate (see \eqref{eq:creal}).
-For simplicity, we will also assume that $K$ is semi-simple.
+For simplicity, we will assume that $K$ is semi-simple.

 Our first goal is to undertake a \emph{gauge fixing} for solutions of the linearized Calabi system \eqref{eq:Calabil}, whereby the complex structure \eqref{eq:JW} and the symmetric tensor $g_\ell$ in \eqref{eq:glW} descend to the moduli space via symplectic reduction.
 Difficulties will arise, due to the fact that $g_\ell$ is neither a definite pairing nor non-degenerate (see Remark \ref{rem:glnondeg}).
 Throughout this section, we fix a real string algebroid $E_\RR$ with principal $K$-bundle $P_h$, the level $\ell \in \RR$, and $W \in \cW^0_+$ solving the Calabi system \eqref{eq:Calabil}, that is, such that $\mu_\ell(W) = 0$.
 Recall that $W$ determines a holomorphic principal $G$-bundle $P$, a conformally balanced hermitian form $\omega \in \Omega^{1,1}_{>0}$, and a Hermite-Yang-Mills Chern connection $\theta^h$ on $P$ (via the fixed reduction $P_h \subset P$).